danieldantasdev/DesignPatternsInUse/README.md

 * **Structural Patterns** - Object assembly

-    - **Adapter Pattern** (also known as Wrapper): Allows incompatible interfaces to work together.
+    - **Adapter Pattern**: Allows incompatible interfaces to work together.
 It acts as a bridge between two incompatible interfaces, enabling them to communicate without changing their existing code.
 This pattern is perfect when you need to integrate new features or libraries without disrupting existing code.

     - **Composite Pattern**: Enables you to treat individual objects and compositions of objects uniformly.
 It's ideal for representing part-whole hierarchies where you want to ignore the difference between compositions of objects and individual objects.